 Color-linking is my term for a basic color-manipulation technique that is common to many braiding traditions—including ceinture fléchée/ Métis sashes (“finger weaving”), kumihimo, kute-uchi [update: see my more recent Itsukushima braid post for an example], and ancient Andean braids.
-It was used in some of the medieval and 17th century braids described in the old loop braiding manuscripts, in both forms — turning a bicolor loop twice so the two shanks become linked, as well as “changing” twice—bringing one loop through another and then repeating this so the shanks of two loops link around each other.
+It was used in some of the medieval and 17th century braids described in the old loop braiding manuscripts, in both forms — turning a bicolor loop twice so the two shanks become linked, as well as “changing” twice—bringing one loop through another and then repeating this so both shanks of two loops link around each other.
 Typically this is done with the two loops of the loop exchange (the last move of a double braid).
 But it can also be done as part of a loop transfer, with any two loops that would normally cross each other.

 See Anne’s note in the comment field below, with a link to a photo of color-linking in a ply-split braid.

 In these videos the first color-linking pattern I demo is done symmetrically, on both sides of the braid, whenever a loop from the A-finger (index) passes through the loop on the C-finger (ring finger).
 I picked this pattern because I thought color-linking might be easier to learn if both hands performed the same motions.

 But color-linking can actually be done anywhere in a braid.
 You can set up your color groups on any group of adjacent fingers, in any numbers of loops that you choose.
 Linking can occur between any two fingers, or in the center of the braid, between the two hands, as in the braid below:

 3 bicolor navy + white loops

 Left: A white; B,C,D bicolor (white up/ navy down)

 Flat braid.
 Left A loop always transferred with a turn.